 Maintaining Strong Government Ethics

-In response to the Office of Special Counsel’s formal recommendation to the President to fire his senior advisor Kellyanne Conway for flagrant and repeated abuses of the Hatch Act, Congresswoman Speier introduced H.R.3499, the Presidential Appointee Accountability Act.
+In response to the Office of Special Counsel’s formal recommendation to the former president to fire his senior advisor Kellyanne Conway for flagrant and repeated abuses of the Hatch Act, Congresswoman Speier introduced H.R.3499, the Presidential Appointee Accountability Act.
 The Hatch Act, which prohibits federal employees from engaging in certain partisan political activities, cannot be independently enforced against presidential appointees.
 The Presidential Appointee Accountability Act would empower the Office of Special Counsel, which enforces the Hatch Act and can terminate most federal employees for violating it, to bring Hatch Act claims against presidential appointees and hold them accountable with civil fines of up to $10,000 per violation.
 The legislation also would require the President to publicly explain personnel decisions regarding employees who are found to violate the Hatch Act.

-In response to the Trump administration’s repeated, blatant exploitation of loopholes in ethics rules governing the conduct of officials in the Office of the President and Vice President, Congresswoman Speier also introduced H.R.
+In response to the Trump Administration’s repeated, blatant exploitation of loopholes in ethics rules governing the conduct of officials in the Office of the President and Vice President, Congresswoman Speier also introduced H.R.
 1028, the RIGHT Act.
 The bill would clarify that anti-nepotism statutes apply to appointed positions in the President’s office, increase accountability and transparency for Hatch Act violations, and prevent federal officials or their families from improperly profiting from taxpayer funds, among other measures.

 Congresswoman Speier has also been at the forefront of raising attention to the sexual exploitation of young girls by serial predator Jeffrey Epstein and demanding investigations into the government’s mishandling of Epstein’s molestation and sex-trafficking case.
 The 13-month sweetheart plea deal and nonprosecution agreement that former Secretary Alexander Acosta gave Epstein in Florida, and the gross negligence that resulted in Epstein committing suicide, demand answers and warrant Congressional oversight.
 We must give voice to the victims, whose rights were violated by being left in the dark.
-Congresswoman Speier sent a letter to the Oversight and Judiciary Committees requesting investigations, as well as letters to the President calling for Acosta’s firing.
+Congresswoman Speier sent a letter to the Oversight and Judiciary Committees requesting investigations, as well as letters to the former president calling for Acosta’s firing.
 She supports strengthening the Crime Victims Rights Act to ensure that this kind of violation of victims’ rights does not happen again.